 Total joint replacement has been in widespread use since the early 1970s for total hip replacement and the late 1970s for total knee replacement.
-The technology has progressed rapidly and long term results of many groups of patients, including our own, show cemented total knees to last about 15 years in more than 80% of patients.
+The technology has progressed rapidly and long term results of many groups of patients, including our own, show cemented total hips to last about 15 years in more than 80% of patients.
 Cemented replacements have been the standard.
+In the mid 1980s, uncemented implants were introduced.
+These have a theoretical life expectancy equal to that of the patient but are usually placed in younger patients who will be more active and more likely to wear them out.
 The surgeons at Panorama Orthopedics & Spine Center work closely with the manufacturers of total joint implants and will keep you aware of new technology as it pertains to your situation.

 In a total joint replacement, bony surfaces of the joint are prepared to allow application of metal and plastic devices to substitute for the destroyed cartilage and/or bone.
 The ligaments and tendons are, for the most part, preserved so that function of the joint is not compromised.
-At times, ligament reconstruction is a necessary part of the total knee replacement.
+At times, ligament reconstruction is a necessary part of the total hip replacement.